-In another article Brown wrote, he stated, “I am far more concerned about denying the true fire than I am about putting out every aberrant charismatic brush fire.”
-What’s funny is that to refer to the problems of the Charismatic movement as merely a “brush fire” just might be the understatement of the century.… Continue reading
+In another article Brown wrote, he stated, “I am far more concerned about denying the true fire than I am about putting out every aberrant charismatic brush fire.”… Continue reading

 From all the miraculous stories in the Bible there are but few that surpass those found in the book of Daniel.
 From the resolution to eat only vegetables to Daniel’s redemption in the lion’s den the first six chapters prove that God is indeed the living God.
 There are few other places in Scripture where God breaks through into this world with such frequency and intensity.
 No wonder why the book has been the key subject of many a Sunday school flannelgraph.
 But, why did God break through into the world in Daniel’s day like he did?
 What does the book of Daniel inform us about our God and about how we are to live in this world some 1400 years later?… Continue reading

 Because of the recent ruling by the US Supreme Court, overturning California’s Proposition 8, we have responded with a series of blogs about how the Christian should respond.
 This is the third and final of three blogs that ParkingSpace23 will be writing: (1) The Bible and Homosexuality; (2) God’s Design for Marriage; (3) The Christian, Homosexuality, and Government.